--US = all companies listed on the US Stock Market are obliged to report only proved =1P \approx assumed to be the minimum?, but SEC rules = reasonable certainty: what is reasonable?: probability of 51 or 99 %?

--FSU classification = maximum theoretical recovery \approx proven + probable +possible = 3P \approx maximum

--Rest of the world = SPE/WPC 1997 rules (I was a member of the task force) = proven +probable = $2P \approx$ expected value (should be the mean \approx P40, when given as the median P50, but often confused with the mode (most likely) \approx P65); range 1P=90%, 3P=10%

-Proved reserves (1P) tell bankers that the company could not be bankrupted, but development decisions are taken on mean reserves (2P).

-It is interesting to notice that the US is different with the rest of the world for reserves, but also for units, US industry is not using the SI of units (as Liberia and Bangladesh) when the rest of the world uses it (US federal agencies are obliged to use the SI, but practically they do not).
-Oil barrel has no legal definition and the US DOE is obliged to add after barrel 42 US gallons.

-All the attempts to improve the data have failed, despite all the claims of good will by governments and agencies, in particular the JODI (Joint Oil Data Initiative) gathering seven international agencies under the UN since 2000, providing only some incomplete production data.
-The conversion volume-weight is also badly managed.

-Reserve growth occurs when reserves are reported as the minimum (proved), but does not occur statistically when reported as mean (expected) value.

--Political and technical data

-Oil remaining reserves (known discoveries minus cumulative production) can be compared from political sources giving current proved values and from technical sources after correction of US Lower 48 and FSU to obtain the backdated mean (expected) crude oil (less extra-heavy) value.
-The following graph display my technical data, which is the compilation of several heterogeneous databases, corrected to best represent the world mean field reserves, backdated to the year discovery.
+-US = all companies listed on the US Stock Market are obliged to report only proved =1P $\approx$ assumed to be the minimum?, but SEC rules = reasonable certainty: what is reasonable?: probability of 51 or 99 %? -FSU classification = maximum theoretical recovery $\approx$ proven + probable +possible = 3P $\approx$ maximum -Rest of the world = SPE/WPC 1997 rules (I was a member of the task force) = proven + probable = $2P \approx$ expected value (should be the mean $\approx$ P40, when given as the median P50, but often confused with the mode (most likely) $\approx$ P65); range 1P=90%, 3P=10% Proved reserves (1P) tell bankers that the company could not be bankrupted, but development decisions are taken on mean reserves (2P) All the attempts to improve the data have failed, despite all the claims of good will by governments and agencies, in particular the JODI (Joint Oil Data Initiative) gathering seven international agencies under the UN since 2000, providing only some incomplete production data.
+Reserve growth occurs when reserves are reported as the minimum (proved), but does not occur statistically when reported as proven+probable $\approx$ mean (expected) value. -Political and technical data Oil remaining reserves (known discoveries minus cumulative production) can be compared from political sources giving current proved values and from technical sources after correction of US Lower 48 and FSU to obtain the backdated mean (expected) crude oil (less extra-heavy) value.
+The following graph display my technical data, which is the compilation of several heterogeneous databases, corrected to best represent the world mean reserves from field, backdated to the year discovery.
 The best way should be to backdate to the year where investment are made but it is impossible to obtain it worldwide by lack of data.

-Figure 2: World remaining conventional oil & gas reserves from political and technical sources
+Figure 1: World remaining conventional oil & gas reserves from political and technical sources

 Political data is always rising from 1950 to now, when from the technical sources, oil remaining reserves has peaked in 1980!
-It is well recognized by almost every IOC that, since 1980, oil discovery is less than oil production

-From 1950 to 1979 (oil shock) proved reserves were roughly half of the mean value, the difference representing the omission of the probable reserves and the incorrect aggregation.
+It is well recognized by almost every IOC that, since 1980, oil discovery is less than oil production From 1950 to 1979 (oil shock) proved reserves were roughly half of the mean value, the difference representing the omission of the probable reserves and the incorrect aggregation.
 The same data annually shows very well the artefacts of political reporting, compared to the truth, which is that finding new reserves is a nightmare for oil companies (Scaroni 2006) and that since 1980 the world oil production is much higher than oil discovery.

-Figure 3: World annual crude oil (less extra-heavy) mean discovery & production and political additions (so-called proved)
+Figure 2: World annual crude oil (less extra-heavy) mean discovery & production and political additions (so-called proved)

-Every study based only on the so-called proved reserves should be discarded as useless following the principle GIGO: Garbage In, Garbage Out.

--Myths to be rejected

-To prevent showing decline, all means are used, in particular myths.
+Every study based only on the so-called proved reserves should be discarded as useless following the principle GIGO: Garbage In, Garbage Out. -Myths to be rejected To prevent showing decline, all means are used, in particular myths.

--Myth 1: Middle East is under explored

-Saudi Arabia has found 80% of the present discoveries with the first 20 NFW (new field wildcat) from 1935 to 1965 within 12 fields and only 1% with the last 20 NFW from 1997 to 2005 within 16 fields.

-Figure 4: Saudi Arabia cumulative oil discovery from IHS and WM in percentage of the last cumulative versus cumulative number of New Field Wildcats
+-Myth 1: Middle East is under explored Saudi Arabia has found 80% of the present discoveries with the first 20 NFW (new field wildcat) from 1935 to 1965 within 12 fields and only 1% with the last 20 NFW from 1997 to 2005 within 16 fields.
+The country is not under explored, it is finding more fields, but much smaller fields.
+Figure 3: Saudi Arabia cumulative oil discovery from IHS and WM in percentage of the last cumulative versus cumulative number of New Field Wildcats